readthedocs/readthedocs.org/docs/user/index.rst

 ---------

 📚 :doc:`/reference/features`
-  An overview and reference of all features of Read the Docs.
+  Overview and reference of all the main features of Read the Docs.

 📚 :doc:`/config-file/index`
-  Reference for the ``.readthedocs.yaml`` file.
+  Reference of the ``.readthedocs.yaml`` file.

 📚 :doc:`/builds`
-  Reference to how builds are processed
+  Overview of how *builds* are processed.

 📚 :doc:`/build-customization`
-  Reference of the ways that you can add your own build logic or replace the default build steps.
+  Reference of adding your own build logic or replacing the default build steps.

 📚 :doc:`/server-side-search/syntax`
   How our search works - available for all documentation projects.